4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 St. Arnaud Primary School

-When you see the artwork at the Primary School, remember to keep off the grounds.
-You can still have a good view of the container from the road.
+When you see the artwork at the Primary School, remember to stay off the grounds.
+You can still see the container well from the road.

 St. Arnaud Primary School.
 Street art in St. Arnaud.

-This container with its artwork is on the grounds of the primary school at the corner of Charlton Road & Dundas Street.
+This container, with its artwork, is on the grounds of the primary school at the corner of Charlton Road and Dundas Street.

 St. Arnaud is a must-see destination if you like street art.
-There are also two murals inside the dining room and in the Beer Garden at the Royal Hotel at 60 Napier Street.
+The Royal Hotel at 60 Napier Street has two murals inside the dining room and in the Beer Garden.

 Wedderburn

-Wedderburn is another town that packs a lot of punch with its street art.
+Wedderburn is another town that packs much punch with its street art.

 Randalls Foodworks